 Many sports attract strong participation numbers, but none can match golf’s unique popularity with older adults.
 It is a family friendly game and clubhouses are where families can regularly come together.

 The people employed at community golf courses instruct players, maintain courses and operate sophisticated equipment.
 They have deep knowledge about turf growing and water management, host community events, serve customers at the bar and repair or sell sporting goods.

 It is often overlooked that the turf experts at community golf clubs also make themselves available to assist cricket, football and other sporting clubs who require turf growing expertise.

 Some of our all-time sporting heroes are golfers – like Peter Thomson and Karrie Webb.
 But community golf is full of local heroes and champions.
 Some play the game, others simply do terrific things every day to support their club and local community.

 If governments ‘pitch in’, we can grow community golf.

 Who we are

-Pitch In: Grow Community Golf is supported by the Australian Golf Industry Council (AGIC).
+Pitch In: Grow Community Golf is supported by Golf Australia and the Australian Golf Industry Council (AGIC).